kaiorosa1/100-days-of-code/log.md

 **Thoughts**: It seems like only focusing on FCC made me lazy but today I had a lot on my plate as well.

 **Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/technical-documentation-page-fcc/commit/f26c89de0be1b13fd5cc53c48a6273c6d2bd42cb

+### Day 25: February 20, 2019

+**Today's Progress**: I worked on the Technical Documentation Page  for an hour.
+I finally have an idea of how I want to look like and right now all of the requirements are met so I can focus on styling properly. it's ugly right now being honest.

+**Thoughts**: Another day where I couldn't do much but I made a lot of progress I think.
+I played around a bit with the navbar and with some flexbox properties.

+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/technical-documentation-page-fcc/commit/5efb30a92940809be51968035ed14316278e8fef